 Keep in mind that smaller bikes handle much better on alpine roads!
-Great choices for a carefree, leisurely ride are F 750 GS, F 800 R, F 800 GT, F 850 GS or GS/A, and S 1000 XR.
+Great choices for a carefree, leisurely ride are the F 750 GS, F 850 GS or GS/A, F 900 R or XR and S 1000 XR.
 They handle very easily on the hairpins and still have enough power to keep up with anybody else on the mountain roads.
 The R 1250 GS is a good choice for two-up riding.
 Anything bigger (and heavier) takes away the pleasure of riding in the Alps.
 You may want to check out these bikes at your local dealer to see which one feels the most comfortable for you.

 The rental motorcycles are not equipped with tankbags.
 If you bring a tankbag, make sure that it uses straps and not magnets, which won’t work on the BMWs’ tanks.

 The deductible for the motorcycle insurance included in your tour package is approximately $700, except R1250RT, S1000XR/RR and R18 the insurance is $1200.
 The actual amount may vary due to currency fluctuation.
 This amount is not charged or held to your card as we use an honor system with our guests.
 In case of minor damage to your motorcycle, an appraisal of the repair cost is made, based on the dealer’s cost, and billed to you with the understanding that you are responsible for up to $700 of damages.
 In case the cost of any damage to the motorcycle is higher than the deductible, or if the bike is stolen, the full deductible will be due.
 The insurance company will cover the remainder of the cost.
 Repair appraisals can take up to 6 months to receive from the dealer.